jgoalby/jgoalby.github.io/_articles/vscodeipad.md

     - CMD-CTRL-D /doc for Copilot to add a docstring to a function

 ## Others
+- Move code up and down using cursor keys
+    - OPT-UP/DOWN
+    - Works on selected text as well as current line
 - Remote repository changing
 - Already specified ESC key change
 - How to change tabs simply